-Despite an encouraging trend toward greater grapevine diversity, two varieties continue to dominate the Swiss wine landscape.
-Pinot Noir, of course, is here to stay, because the Swiss, like their German counterparts, fancy themselves the new masters of this sensitive, climate-threatened variety.
-And the much-maligned Chasselas will always have a home in Suisse Romand, because it’s so emblematic of the culture and, more practically, it’s the workhorse wine in so many bars and cafés.
+Despite an encouraging trend toward greater grapevine diversity, two varieties continue to dominate the Swiss wine landscape: Pinot Noir is here to stay, because the Swiss, like their German counterparts, fancy themselves the new masters of this sensitive, climate-threatened variety; and the much-maligned Chasselas because it’s so emblematic of Swiss culture as the workhorse wine in so many bars and cafés.

 Splashing your fondue with anything else ought to be a crime.

 Other varieties like Cornalin (Rouge du Pays), Humagne Rouge, Petite Arvine, Rèze and Humagne Blanche are native to Valais, and are rising stars at home and abroad, but there are three native varieties in Deutschschweiz that are sometimes lost in the Valais hustle: Räuschling, Completer and Hitzkircher.

 Räuschling, in particular, is a rather puzzling variety for a few reasons.
 It’s often confused with its sound-alike relative, Riesling — the two share Gouais Blanc as a parent.
 And it has a doppelgänger in Completer; because the two were often co-planted, along with Elbling, in the 18th and 19th century vineyards of Zürich.
 In fact, the two are so intertwined they share a local synonym, Zürirebe.
 And to make things even more tangled, one of Completer’s other synonyms is Räuschling Edelweiss — doppelgänger, indeed.